Agricultural Literacy Curriculum Matrix

 - Talk about the concept of crossbreeding and how it is used to produce better quality organisms (slide 8).

-- Draw back to the podcast about the Honeycrisp apple from the beginning of the lesson.
-Explain that the Honeycrisp apple (slide 9) was also developed by crossbreeding, and is a competitor of the Jazz apple.
+- Explain that the Honeycrisp apple (slide 9) was also developed by crossbreeding, and is a competitor of the Jazz apple.

 - Summarize with students by connecting what they know about genetics with what they have learned about apples: